ndpp/ndpp/docs/source/usersguide/input.rst

 The ``<output_format>`` element determines what type of output library/libraries should be written to disk during the run.
 This element has no attributes and is simply a string.
-Valid options are "ascii", "binary", and "hdf5".
+Valid options are "ascii", "binary", "hdf5", and "none".
 If "ascii" is specified, an output library will be written for each entry in the cross_sections.xml file which contains the requested data in human-readable ASCII code.
 If "binary" is specified, the same will be written, but in a machine-readable binary format.
 If "hdf5" is specified, a single binary HDF5 library will be created which contains the data for all the cross_sections.xml file entries.
+Finally, if "none" is specified, then no library will be written.

   *Default*: "ascii"